pmean/build-website/text/04/data-mining-clementine.md

 understanding.
 Modeling is involved with a feedback loop with data preparation.
 Evaluation, of course feeds back to business understanding.

-Children\'s Memorial Hospital used Clementine and SPSS recognized by Computerworld Honors Foundation for research for treatments of pediatric brain tumors ([www.spss.com/press/template\_view.cfm?PR\_ID=636](http://www.spss.com/press/template_view.cfm?PR_ID=636)).
+Children's Memorial Hospital used Clementine and SPSS recognized by Computerworld Honors Foundation for research for treatments of pediatric brain tumors ([www.spss.com/press/template\_view.cfm?PR\_ID=636](http://www.spss.com/press/template_view.cfm?PR_ID=636)).